 Parabẖ bẖāvai bin sās ṯe rākẖai.
 Parabẖ bẖāvai ṯā har guṇ bẖākẖai.

-When (prabh) the Master (bhaavai = so wills) bestows grace IT (raakhai) saves a person (bin saas = not breathing) considered not breathing – like under debris of collapsed structure.
+When (prabh) the Master (bhaavai = so wills) bestows grace IT (raakhai) saves a person (bin-u = without, saas = breathing) considered not breathing.

 ਪ੍ਰਭ ਭਾਵੈ ਤਾ ਪਤਿਤ ਉਧਾਰੈ ॥ ਆਪਿ ਕਰੈ ਆਪਨ ਬੀਚਾਰੈ ॥